meghanmshea/intertidal-eDNA/README.md

 ## Where did the data used here come from?

 This analysis primarily relies on the output of the [Anacapa Toolkit](https://github.com/limey-bean/Anacapa), a pipeline for processing eDNA metabarcoding sequence data developed by Curd et al. You can read more about the Anacapa Toolkit [here](https://besjournals-onlinelibrary-wiley-com.stanford.idm.oclc.org/doi/10.1111/2041-210X.13214).
-We modified a [containerized (Singularity) version of the Anacapa Toolkit](https://github.com/dat-ecosystem-archive/anacapa-container) to run on the Stanford Sherlock computing cluster.
-The raw data (FASTQ sequencing files), modified container, and scripts needed to reproduce the output analyzed here can be found in our Dryad data repository (link forthcoming).
+We modified a [containerized (Singularity) version of the Anacapa Toolkit](https://github.com/dat-ecosystem-archive/anacapa-container) to run on the Stanford Sherlock computing cluster; our modified version is archived on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.8201140).
+The raw data (FASTQ sequencing files), modified container, and scripts needed to reproduce the output analyzed here can be found in our [Dryad data repository](https://doi.org/10.5061/dryad.pnvx0k6tf).

 This analysis also requires NOAA/NOS/CO-OPS daily tide predictions from Pillar Point Harbor on 28 January 2022, downloaded as a .txt [here](https://tidesandcurrents.noaa.gov/noaatidepredictions.html?id=9414131&units=metric&bdate=20220128&edate=20220128&timezone=LST/LDT&clock=24hour&datum=MLLW&interval=15&action=dailychart).